 Our next product is an updated, physical, modern version of DiceWare designed for wide distribution.

 Logging In To Online Accounts

 The era of memorizing passwords in bulk to log in to online accounts is over.
 We are now squarely in the era of the Password Manager, an elegant and amazingly effective solution.
-Consumers should use a high-quality Password Manager, either built-in to their browser or a standalone application.
+Consumers should use a high-quality Password Manager, preferrably a standalone application.

 Password Managers create long, truly complex passwords composed of random characters that look like r8:W3=7uU0VpcS; impossible to remember but — that’s the point.
 Consumers should use a DiceWare passphrase as their master password for their Password Manager.
 Correctly using a high-quality Password Manager means ordinary consumers are: